nermine01/Rags-Orchestrator-and-profile-builder/README.md

 # 🏛️ President Orchestrator

 This project is a multi-agent question-answering system with an orchestrator that decides which agent should answer a user query.
 Fully local, using FAISS for retrieval and Ollama for generation.
-Includes an optional PCM (Process Communication Model) pipeline for video-based personality/emotion profiling that ingests its results as a dedicated agent’s memory.
+Includes an optional profiles (Process Communication Model) pipeline for video-based personality/emotion profiling that ingests its results as a dedicated agent’s memory.

 ---